caproto/caproto/doc/source/iocs.rst

    synchronization primitives.
 The attribute ``async_lib.library`` would be either the Python module ``asyncio`` (default), ``trio``, or ``curio``, depending on how the server is run.
-It happens that all three of these modules have a ``sleep`` function at top level, so ``async_lib.library.sleep`` accesses the appropriate sleep function for each library.
+It happens that all three of these modules have a ``sleep`` function at the top level, so ``async_lib.library.sleep`` accesses the appropriate sleep function for each library.

    **Why not use time.sleep?**